plone/plone.recipe.zope2instance/README.rst

   Set the storage number of the ZEO storage.
 Defaults to '1'.

 zeo-var
-  Used in the ZEO storage snippets to configure the ZEO var folder.
+  Used in the ZEO storage snippets to configure the ZEO var folder, which is used to store persistent ZEO client cache files.
+Defaults to the system temporary folder.
-  Defaults to $INSTANCE_HOME/var.

 Advanced options
 ----------------